FasLabs/BYOA-Static-Site/src/content/blog/coherence-opera.md

+---
+title: "Coherence at the Sydney Opera House"
+subtitle: "Constraints in tension and the conditions for insight"
+description: At 183m long, 120m wide, 67m high, and consisting of 2,200 concrete ribs, the Sydney Opera House is both a World Heritage Building and one of the most iconic buildings in the world.
+date: "2024-05-17"
+tags: ["synthesis", "coherence","complexity", "innovation"]
+image: "/images/opera-house.webp"
+---
 At 183m long, 120m wide, 67m high, and consisting of 2,200 concrete ribs, the Sydney Opera House is both a World Heritage Building and one of the most iconic buildings in the world.

 Yet the story of designing and building Sydney Opera House is a story of **constraints in tension and probing for coherence**.